codemonkey1988/responsive-images/README.md

 Before an image is rendered via MediaViewHelper, a registry variable width the key **IMAGE_VARIANT_KEY** must be set.
 The value should be one of the config keys.
-This can be done width the ViewHelper
+This can be done with the this ViewHelper

 `\Codemonkey1988\ResponsiveImages\ViewHelpers\LoadRegisterViewHelper`